When Is It Too Late to Fix Spraddle Leg in Chicks?

 • Muscles and joints start to harden into the wrong position

-At that point, it’s often too late for a full recovery—but that doesn’t mean all hope is lost.
-Some chicks still improve with supportive care, especially if they’re otherwise alert and eating.
+At that point, it’s often too late for a full recovery, but that doesn’t mean all hope is lost.
+Some chicks still improve with extra help, especially if they’re otherwise alert and eating.

 If It’s Too Late to Fully Fix